 Where does latency come into all this?

 'Latent' means "existing, but not (yet) visible".
 A domain with a certain functionality acts on its neighbours, giving rise to the observation in the first place.
 However, it turns out that the potential for exercising some functionality can exist already, although it is not visible at the time.
 In the program for instance, among the matrix nodes there can be a functional domain producing green; it's obvious, and coming from some input, say I1.
 Further input, I2, changes the patch to blue; also obvious.
 But now some still different input I3 lets the colour green re-emerge, even though without their history behind them the same nodes do not produce green with I3 only.
 This kind of thing happens all the time, and indicates a functional latency on behalf of those nodes.
 When eventually realised the latency does not produce an exact copy of the previous re-representative content.
 The difference depends on such factors as the size of the cluster, the time interval between inputs, and the difference in the inputs themselves.
 The outcomes look remarkably similar to results obtained from research into false memory syndrome.
 I would argue that 'memory' ultimately represents the realised functionalities of latencies amongst participating neurons.
 It seems a domain that has been created from some input (which also includes input from another domain) represents a virtual network defined by its content.
 Due to latency virtual networks can overlap each other since their ability to re-represent their specific content depends on the overall pattern they constitute.
 Hence a domain that is affinitive with some other is able to modify the latter depending on the degree of mutual affinity (therefore the emergence of 'false memory').
 How many virtual domains can co-exist within any given sector of the physical network of neurons is a function of the neurons' inherent variance; in other words, how many representative states that particular sector is capable of with its number of neurons, their protein formations, connectivity and number of neurotransmitters across the synapses.
 The combinatorial possibilities are huge even in the case of a few dozen neurons, let alone a few million.
 Let's use the metaphor of a television screen with its given number of pixels to illustrate how much information can be 'packed' into its finite area.
 All the images the screen is capable of displaying are the result of having the potentials of its pixels evoked by electrical triggers so that each pixel displays a particular colour at any given time.
 The combination of all those colour elements produce the entire image.
 The number of images the screen can display is virtually endless, yet the number cannot be infinite because each pixel has a finite colour range.
 The more pixels and the greater their colour range (ie, their sensitivity) the larger the number of images which can be produced.
 No image nor a part thereof is represented by a specific pixel and no other; all pixels contribute all the time (notwithstanding the fact that some images are larger than others).
+Within the context of biology a similar phenomenon occurs in gene structures (see Atavism), whereby a previous trait re-appears in future generations triggered by a mutation.
+The previous trait (the latency) gets triggered by subsequent internal input (the mutation) and what had been latent has now become visible once again.
 Much research needs to be done there, as hinted at in further developments.

 How much of the computer model can be applied to the mind?